2672477/PlantPal/README.md

 - Solar charging circuit
 - 3.3V power rail

-Before connecting the battery, check every power connection and verify that there are no shorts.
+Double-check all power connections and verify there are no shorts before connecting the battery.

 ---